top of page

 Message to Parents and Guardians,

-Thank you for your interest in registering your child for the Zoo Camp program here at the Washington Park Zoo.
-We will be having a wild time full of animal encounters, activities, crafts, and games.
-Please review the following information prior to starting camp and feel free to contact us with any questions.
+We appreciate your interest in enrolling your child in the Zoo Camp program at Washington Park Zoo.
+Get ready for an exciting experience filled with animal encounters, activities, crafts, and games! camp begins, please take a moment to review the following information, and don't hesitate to reach out to us with any questions.

 Week Theme: Wildlife Adventures